fillumina/Calculator/README.md

 To get a glipse of how to use it take a look at the tutorial unit test:
 [ATutorialTest.java]
 (/src/test/java/com/fillumina/calculator/ATutorialTest.java).

+## Version

+This is its first public release so it still has the 1.0-SNAPSHOT version tag.
+After a little bit of refiniment here it will be promoted to 1.0 and uploaded to maven central for general avaliability.

 ## Using the provided grammars to configure a ready to use calculator